charlieshao5189/TV-auto-on-off/README.md

  ```
 $ python TVauto.py ttyS0
 ```
-ttySo should be replaced by your serial interface name.
+ttyS0 should be replaced by your serial interface name.

+If evey step goes smoothly, it will just cost half one hour to delopy and test this application.

 ## References
 X4M300:[https://www.xethru.com/x4m300-presence-sensor.html](https://www.xethru.com/x4m300-presence-sensor.html)